tom-kitak/multiplayer-quiz-app/README.md

 <!-- - (please make sure the photos have the same size) -->

 ## How to run it
+There are two possible options to run the project.
+If you would want to use the first option, you should first start the server out of Intellij where you run the Main class in the server subdirectory.
+After the server is up and running, you have to start the client side.
+You achieve this by running the Main class in the client subdirectory.
+There is one downside to this approach: if your machine is misconfigured you will get a lot of errors.
+The second option is to run the project using Gradle.
+You first start the server by starting the gradle.build file in the server subdirectory and the build.gradle file in the client directory after the server is up and running.
 ## How to contribute to it
+If you want to contribute to the project, you create a local branch from the developper branch.
+You make the changes you want to make.
+After you are done you push the newly created branch with your changes to gitlab.
+You create a merge request with explanation to merge with the developper branch.
+Your code will be reviewed by at least 2 members of the team.
+If they think changes are necessary they will comment on your merge request with a request for changes.
+If they deem your code adheres to our coding standards, then they will approve your request.
 ## Copyright / License (opt.)